 The success of the one-day boycott inspired black leaders to organize a long-term boycott.
 They demanded an end to segregation on the city’s buses.
-Until this demand was met, blacks would refuse to ride Montgomery’s buses.
+Until this demand was met, black people would refuse to ride Montgomery’s buses.
 A young Baptist minister named Martin Luther King Jr. led the boycott.

 King conceived of a strategy of non-violence and civil disobedience to resist the violent opposition to the boycott.
 In school, Henry David Thoreau’s writings on civil disobedience had deeply impressed King.
 But King did not believe the Christian idea of “turning the other cheek” applied to social action until he studied the teachings of Mahatma Gandhi, who introduced the “weapon” of non-violence during India’s struggle for independence from Great Britain.
 “We decided to raise up only with the weapon of protest,” King said.
 “It is one of the greatest glories of America....
 Don’t let anyone pull you so low as to hate them.
 We must use the weapon of love.”
 The tactic of non-violence proved effective in hundreds of civil rights protests in the racially segregated South.

 The Montgomery bus boycott lasted 382 days.
 It ended when the U.S. Supreme Court ruled that segregation on the city’s buses was unconstitutional.